 Wix does its best to get you quickly up to speed.
 Account creation is as simple as entering your email address and a password.
-You're asked to choose the type of site you'd like to create – business, photography, music, blog and so on – and then asked whether you'd like Wix Artificial Design Intelligence (ADI) to build you a site, or you’d prefer to create one yourself in the full editor.
+You're asked to choose the type of site you'd like to create – business, photography, music, blog and so on – and then whether you'd like to have Wix generate the site for you, or if you’d rather do it all yourself from scratch.

-But if your needs are simple, you've never used a website builder before, or you're just in a hurry, having the ADI-guided approach to website creation might save you a little time.
+If your needs are simple, you've never used a website builder before, or you're just in a hurry, having Wix automate the process might save you a little time.

-You can also switch to the full-fat Wix editor at any time (which is also what you get if you don't choose ADI initially), but the problem is that you can't then switch back to ADI and keep your changes.
-It's an either-or decision, simple ADI or full Wix power: there's no way to combine the two, unfortunately.
+It’s possible to switch to the full-fat Wix editor at any time (which is also what you get if you don't choose the automatic process initially), but the problem is that you can't then switch back and keep your changes.
+It's an either-or decision, simple or full Wix power: there's no way to combine the two, unfortunately.

 One major highlight of the editor is its visual previews, enabling you to see any component before you add it.
 Choose Gallery, for instance, and you don't just get text items such as Collage or Grid.
 Instead, the editor displays thumbnail previews of what each option will look like, helping you to immediately choose the right component.
 It's a similar story when you're browsing buttons, menu styles, or audio and video players – Wix always clearly shows you what you're going to get.

 The core editing functions are equally well designed, and are more like a native application than the average website builder.
 Right-click menus show you appropriate commands for different controls, for instance.
 Alignment guides and on-screen displays of control heights and widths help you position and size items accurately, and floating toolbars give speedy access to key options and features.